CumulusNetworks/docs/content/cumulus-linux-517/Whats-New/_index.md

 - BER monitoring | GSHUT and port down due to error disabled
 - Security - Support "sudo" validation when TACACS server is connected to the default VRF
 - Telemetry - amBER Link Down Information (gNMI & OTEL)
-- Support For TACACS Per Command Authorization on TACACS Server Instead of Locally
 - Integrate logs in tc_log to the syslog​, and update log level
 - NV config verify (User can verify a config before apply
 - High frequency telemetry - Nsight Integration - Phase 2 (Binary format)